 If you’re looking to trade in your current car, save that discussion for after you negotiate the sale price of your new car.
 Having those conversations separately will help you get a better deal on your current car, and you’ll fare even better if you’ve done research on your current car’s value online.

-Before you sign the final contract, go over all of the details carefully.
+Before you sign the final contract, go over all the details carefully.
 Examine any proposed fees and check that everything you negotiated verbally is also spelled out in writing.
 You should also be prepared to say no to those nice-to-have extras that you might not need or to the entire deal if it doesn’t work for you and the salesperson isn’t willing to budge.